Hamas says it will hand over an Israeli soldier whose body has been held in Gaza since 2014

 TEL AVIV, Israel (AP) — Hamas announced it will hand over on Sunday afternoon the body of an Israeli soldier who was killed in 2014 and who has been held in Gaza since then.
 His remains are the only ones held in Gaza since before the latest, two-year war between Israel and Hamas.

-The return of the soldier, Hadar Goldin, would be a significant development in the U.S.-brokered truce and close a painful, 11-year saga for his parents, who spearheaded a campaign, along with the family of another soldier whose body was taken in 2014, to bring their son home for burial.

-According to the announcement, Hamas said it found the Goldin's body in a tunnel in the enclave's southernmost city of Rafah on Saturday.
+According to the announcement, Hamas said it found the the body of the Israeli soldier, Hadar Goldin, in a tunnel in the enclave's southernmost city of Rafah on Saturday.
 Goldin was killed on Aug.
 1, 2014, two hours after a ceasefire took effect ending the that year’s war between Israel and Hamas.

+His return would be a significant development in the U.S.-brokered truce and close a painful, 11-year saga for his family.
+At the start of the weekly Cabinet meeting, Prime Minister Benjamin Netanyahu said he expected Hamas to release Goldin's body on Sunday

+Holding the body for 11 years has caused “great agony of his family, which will now be able to give him a Jewish burial,” he said.
+Goldin's family spearheaded a campaign, along with the family of another soldier whose body was taken in 2014, to bring their sons home for burial.
+Israel recovered the remains of the second soldier earlier this year.

 Israeli media, citing anonymous officials, have reported that Hamas was delaying the release of Goldin's body in hopes of negotiating safe passage for more than 100 militants surrounded by Israeli forces and trapped in the enclave's southernmost city of Rafah.

-Gila Gamliel, the minister of science and technology and a member of Prime Minister Benjamin Netanyahu's Likud party, told Army radio said that Israel is not negotiating for a deal within a deal.
+Gila Gamliel, the Minister of Innovation, Science and Technology and a member of Prime Minister Benjamin Netanyahu's Likud party, told Army radio on Sunday that Israel is not negotiating for a deal within a deal.

 “There are agreements whose implementation is guaranteed by the mediators, and we shouldn't allow anyone to come know and play (games) and to reopen the agreement,” she said.